dl-solarity/hardhat-smart-compare/README.md

 ### Parameter explanation

-- `snapshotPath` : Path to the directory where the saved storage layout snapshot was saved.
+- `snapshotPath` : Path to the directory where the storage layout snapshot is saved.
 - `snapshotFileName` : File name of the snapshot.

 [//]: # (## How it works)